 Evergreen trees decorated with lights, garland, and ornaments have become a staple in most households that celebrate Christmas, however, these trees haven’t always been a symbol of the upcoming holiday.
+In fact, just like many aspects of Christmas, they have gained popularity since the Victorian era.
+Let’s take a short look at the history of Christmas trees and how they ended up in our homes.

+Many believe that the history of Christmas trees can be traced to ancient pagan traditions.
 Since evergreen trees stayed green throughout the cold months, they have long been revered.
 Ancient Egyptians worshipped the god Ra and believed that Ra grew sick each winter.
 Each winter solstice, the shortest day of the year, Ra began to recover from his sickness.
 Egyptians decorated their homes with greenery to celebrate Ra’s triumph over death.

-Similarly, Romans found plants that remained green all year and decorated their homes with evergreen branches to honor Saturn, the god of agriculture, and celebrate the approach of Spring.
+Similarly, Romans found plants that remained green all year and decorated their homes with evergreen branches to honor Saturn, the god of agriculture, and celebrate the approach of spring.

 The Christmas trees like we see today didn’t arrive on the scene until 16th-century Christians started the tradition in Germany.
 Christians would either bring a tree until the house or build a wooden pyramid and decorated it with evergreen branches when wood was scarce.
 German immigrants would eventually bring the tradition to North America, decorating the trees with nuts, fruit, and marzipan cookies.